Diabetes Mellitus Management for Dogs and Cats

 We do not find it is ordinarily essential to monitor your pet’s blood or urine glucose levels at home.
 Any changes in insulin dosage will be done by your veterinarian after blood work has been done in the hospital.
 Insulin dosage does not need to be adjusted with each injection, and, in fact, should remain unchanged.

 We have found that the most effective way to monitor diabetic control is through the use of two blood tests.
 These are serum fructosamine and serum glucose tests.
-Both of these should be done together and will need to be sent out to a laboratory for evaluation.
+Both of these should be done together at your veterinarian’s office and will need to be sent out to a laboratory for evaluation.
+There is no requirement for fasting or to stop insulin injections prior to the tests.

 Seizures, or small areas of twitching (focal seizures)